shashank-srikant/shashank-srikant.github.io/_pages/relationships.md

 Another (sorta) related trait that I deeply admire: general conscientiousness.
 I find it hard to connect with people who are apathetic and cynical about the world around them.
 I detest talkers--who can talk on and on about things, have lofty opinions, generally cynical, on everything from politics to sports, but don't really act on anything.

 **- A theory of partners:** I have a theory of partners which also explains more about how I view this world.
-I find people are generally of two kinds:
+I find people are generally subscribe to one of the two following groups:

-group A: those who find purpose and happiness in the material, and group B: those who find it in the abstract.
+**group A**: those who find purpose and happiness in the material, and **group B**: those who find it in the abstract.

 group A folks, in my experience, are those who perhaps may not have identified a sense of self yet, are content with pursuing "standard" goals like buying a house, owning fancy stuff, having a reasonably challenging job, etc., and don't generally possess strong hobbies or pursuits.